Who is affected by acute kidney failure?

 Acute Blood Purification encompasses all extracorporeal techniques used to treat acute kidney failure.
 Employed most frequently are continuous techniques, preferably lasting 24 hours in order to ensure a gentle removal of excess body water and uremic toxins.
 The following techniques are available:

 These therapies are also grouped under the general term CRRT.
 (Continuous Renal Replacement Therapies)

 Intermittent techniques may also be employed.
 Used as part of chronic dialysis too, such techniques are applied over a defined time period.

-When is acute dialysis applied?
+When is acute blood purification applied?

-Acute dialysis is used when renal functions have been severely impaired as a consequence of a serious illness such as circulatory collapse or sepsis.
+Acute Blood Purification is used when renal functions have been severely impaired as a consequence of a serious illness such as circulatory collapse or sepsis.
 This applies mainly to intensive care patients.
 Such patients suffer from excess body water and an accumulation of uremic toxins.
 If acute kidney failure can no longer be treated with medication, extracorporeal treatment is needed.
 Acute kidney failure is usually reversible, thus necessitating acute dialysis only over a defined time period.